antonymwakiacha/kenyandictionaryapp/README.md

 You’re free to use and modify the **codebase** for learning or personal projects — but the **content** remains the property of its original creators.

 ---

+This version now gives **three ways to access your app**:

+1. Web App on Firebase ✅
+2. APK download from GitHub ✅
+3. Demo video on Google Drive ✅

+---